Applications are now open to the volunteer programme for the 26th United Nations Climate Change Conference - COP26.

 For more information:

-Glasgow is also currently ranked 4th in the world in the Global Destination Sustainability Index (GDS-Index).
-The GDS-Index was launched in 2016 and promotes responsible business tourism best practice.
+The city is also currently ranked 4th in the world in the Global Destination Sustainability Index (GDS-Index) that promotes responsible business tourism best practice.

 Energy, low carbon and sustainable conferences are regularly in the top three key sectors for conferences in the city.